Paperz-org/penta/docs/docs/guides/response/django-pydantic.md

 ```

 ### Custom fields types

 For each Django field it encounters, `ModelSchema` uses the default `Field.get_internal_type` method
 to find the correct representation in Pydantic schema (python type).
 This process works fine for the built-in field
 types, but there are cases where the user wants to create or use a custom field, with its own mapping to
 python type.
-In this case you should use `register_field` method to tell django-ninja which type should this django field represent:
+In this case you should use `register_field` method to tell penta which type should this django field represent:

 ```python hl_lines="4 7 8 9"
 # models.py